Choose a college

 Will it help me reach my goals?

 Below is more detailed information to help you evaluate WGU.

 The overall graduation rate at WGU is currently tracking about 40% of all students.

-Note: The Department of Education’s “College Scorecard” for WGU calculated an 18% graduation rate for first-time, full-time students who began at WGU in the Fall of 2005, six years ago.
-Unfortunately, the data covered just 842 out of 4,630 students enrolled at the time.
+Note: The Department of Education calculated a 17% graduation rate for first-time, full-time students who began at WGU in the Fall of 2008.
+Unfortunately, the data covered just a small number of the students enrolled at the time.
 Currently, less than 1% of new students are first-time, full-time students.
-Instead, the vast majority of WGU 39,000+ students (average age, 37) entered with a previous degree or prior college experience to finish a bachelor’s, graduate certification, or master’s program and are not included in the scorecard data.
+Instead, the vast majority of WGU's 70,000+ students (average age, 37) entered with a previous degree or prior college experience to finish a bachelor’s, graduate certification, or master’s program and are not included in the scorecard data.

 A graduation rate around 45-50%, while good compared to schools with comparable student demographics, isn’t good enough.
 Our focus and near-term goal is to graduate at least 60%.
 Unfortunately, adult students have complicated, busy lives that can interfere with academics, leading to dropping, at least temporarily.
 Yet three out of four WGU students who do drop, typically because of personal or career reasons, indicate a desire to return to WGU to finish their degree programs.

 WGU’s retention and graduation rates continue to improve every year.
 The key to success is a strong start.
 Students who successfully complete their first year are likely to graduate.

 Most WGU degree programs cost between $5,780 and $6,500 a year in tuition, remarkably low for a private, nonprofit university.

 We work hard to keep tuition affordable.
 At WGU there has been no tuition increase since 2008.